DonDeWitt/minutes-converter/README.md

-# minutes-converter# Motorcycle Club Minutes Converter
+# Motorcycle Club Minutes Converter

 Convert decades of motorcycle club meeting minutes from raw text to standardized JSONL for archival and search.